A TMJ chiropractor might be just what you’re looking for.

 Doctors and dentists will typically recommend pain-relievers and wait for the condition to abate.
 In fact, with enough time, a displaced disc can develop a new “pseudo-disc” that is completely functional and pain-free.

-A chiropractor, on the other hand, will address the root cause of your symptoms.
+A chiropractor, on the other hand, will address the root cause of your TMJ and its symptoms and perform safe, non-invasive techniques to help relieve them.

 Chiropractic TMJ treatment targets the joint, surrounding muscles, and top two vertebrae of the neck to ensure that all potential causes are addressed.